Matt Burke (American football): Philadelphia Eagles

+New York Jets

+On May 6, 2021, the New York Jets hired Burke as a Game management coach.

+Arizona Cardinals

+Burke was hired as an Arizona Cardinals defensive line coach on May 19, 2022.

+Houston Texans

+Burke was announced as the new defensive coordinator for the Houston Texans under new head coach DeMeco Ryans on February 10, 2023.

 Personal life

 Burke was born in Hudson, Massachusetts.
 Burke spent the off-season in Africa in 2015 and 2016.
 He climbed Mount Kilimanjaro, has gone on safari in Botswana and has done charity work in Uganda.